fouzdertech/business-suite-doc/customization/built-in-options.md

 # Built-in Customization Options

-CloudOnex Business Suite offers extensive customization options to tailor the system to your business needs.
+FouzderIT Business Suite offers extensive customization options to tailor the system to your business needs.
 This guide covers the built-in customization features available through the administrative interface.

 ## Visual Customization